-The units will begin trading on or promptly after the date of this prospectus.
-We expect the Class A common stock and warrants comprising the units will begin separate trading on the $52^{\rm nd}$ day following the date of this prospectus unless the representative informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
+Our units have been approved for listing on The Nasdaq Global Market, or Nasdaq, under the symbol "ROCLU".
+We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52^{nd} day following the date of this prospectus unless the representative informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 Once the shares of Class A common stock and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into shares of Class A common stock and warrants.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.

 In no event will the Class A common stock and warrants be traded separately until we have filed a Current Report on Form 8-K with the SEC containing an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
-We will file the Current Report on Form 8-K promptly after the closing of this offering, which is anticipated to take place three business days from the date of this prospectus.
+We will file the Current Report on Form 8-K promptly after the closing of this offering.
 If the underwriters' over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the underwriters' over-allotment option.